 Why is culture and purpose important?

-Many New Zealand businesses are highly motivated to achieve excellence in performance and employee wellbeing.
-But one of the hardest parts of the puzzle is understanding what organisational factors we need to support in order to get there.
+Many New Zealand businesses are highly motivated to achieve excellence in performance and employee wellbeing however, one of the hardest pieces of the puzzle is understanding what organisational factors are needed in order to achieve this.
 International evidence suggests that having a clear culture and purpose, visible at all levels of the organisation is the key.
-That’s why this year, at Wellbeing now, we’ll help to answer some of the big questions around culture and purpose, and how they can help you along your wellbeing journey.

 The link between culture and wellbeing